ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Endorsements are used), Attestation Results are signed by a Verifier, allowing a Relying Party to only need a trust relationship with one entity, rather than a larger set of entities, for purposes of its appraisal policy.

+## Appraisal Policies

+The Verifier, when appraising Evidence, or the Relying Party, when appraising Attestation Results, checks the values of matched Claims against constraints specified in its appraisal policy.
+Examples of such constraints checking include:

+* comparison for equality against a Reference Value, or
+* a check for being in a range bounded by Reference Values, or
+* membership in a set of Reference Values, or
+* a check against values in other Claims.

+Upon completing all appraisal policy constraints, the remaining Claims are accepted as input toward determining Attestation Results, when appraising Evidence, or as input to a Relying Party, when appraising Attestation Results.

 # Claims Encoding Formats